Mother's Building

-The Mother’s Building, also known as the Delia Fleishhacker Memorial Building, is a historic building that was once part of the Fleishhacker Pool and Fleishhacker Playfield and features Works Progress Administration-era murals, built in 1925 and is presently located within the San Francisco Zoo and Gardens.
+The Mother's Building, also known as the Delia Fleishhacker Memorial Building, is a historic building that was once part of the Fleishhacker Pool and Fleishhacker Playfield and features Works Progress Administration-era murals, built in 1925 and is presently located within the San Francisco Zoo and Gardens.

 The building has been listed as a San Francisco Designated Landmark, since September 16, 2022; a listed California Historical Landmark since December 31, 1979; and listed in the National Register of Historic Places, since December 31, 1979.

 History

-The Mother’s Building was originally part of the Fleishhacker Pool and Fleishhacker Playfield, commissioned by Herbert Fleishhacker, and Mortimer Fleishhacker; and built in 1925.
+The Mother's Building was originally part of the Fleishhacker Pool and Fleishhacker Playfield, commissioned by Herbert Fleishhacker, and Mortimer Fleishhacker; and built in 1925.
 It was in dedication to their late-mother, Delia Stern Fleishhacker.
-The Mother’s Building was originally located next to a large wading pool.
-It served as a lounge (with restrooms, nurseries, clinical rooms, and tea) for mothers with small children, no boys over the age of 6 were allowed inside.
+The Mother's Building was originally located next to a large wading pool.
+It served as a lounge (with restrooms, nurseries, clinical rooms, and tea) for mothers with small children; no boys over the age of 6 were allowed inside.
 The wading pool was removed in the 1940s, and was replaced with a children's zoo by the 1960s.

 The building is a single room that was designed by American architect George W. Kelham.
 The style of the building is late 19th-century or early 20th-century Italian Renaissance Revival architecture.
 The exterior features a red Mission tiled roof, and five arches with Corinthian columns and pilasters.

 Mosaics

-The loggia's side walls are decorated with mosaics created by Helen Bruton, Margaret Bruton, and Ester Bruton for the Public Works of Art Project; with imagery of Saint Francis of Assisi with animals, and another panel with children and animals.
+The loggia's side walls are decorated with mosaics created by Helen Bell Bruton, Margaret Bruton, and Esther Bruton for the Public Works of Art Project; with imagery of Saint Francis of Assisi with animals, and another panel with children and animals.
 The Bruton sisters were originally from Alameda, California and had helped revitalize the art of decorative mosaics.